Skip to main content

 Our aspirational objectives are to make all Council-owned homes, and the private domestic sector achieve net zero carbon emissions (scopes 1 and 2) by 2030.

-This will also include the council’s non-domestic stock buildings like corporate property, maintained schools and community centres
+This will also include the council’s non-domestic stock buildings like corporate property, maintained schools and community centres.
+Heat decarbonisation of the corporate property stock by 2030 requires significant sums of investment, around £500m, meaning additional government support is required.

 We are also supporting businesses across the borough to decarbonise their own building stock through engagement and advice.